rayhan-mahmud029/CSC211H_RezwanMahmud_HonorsProject_Fall2024/readme.md

 - View a social network-style feed for easy interaction.
 - Use a secure QR-based verification system for deliveries.

+**Database File Location**: The application stores its data in a local SQLite database file named `campus_connect.db`, located in the project directory.
+This file is essential for managing user information, requests, and event details.

 Future updates will include a live GPS map to track all users on campus and a chat feature for direct messaging.
 These features aim to make student collaboration seamless and enjoyable.

 ---
+## SQLite Configuration

+To configure the SQLite database for this project:
+1. **Database File Setup**:
+   - Ensure the database file `/SQLite/auth.db` exists in the project directory.
+If it does not, the application will attempt to create it during the first run.

+2. **Database Schema**:
+   -  `username`,  `password`
+3. **Dependencies**:
+   - Make sure SQLite is installed and accessible.
+For most platforms, SQLite is bundled with the C++ standard library, so no additional installation is required.

 ## Challenges